timoles/bachelor-arbeit/README.md

 git fetch upstream
 git pull upstream master

-to copy the custom .dlls to the linux system and build the meterpreter in metasploit-framework we need to run `buildAndCopyMeterpreter.sh`
+to copy the custom .dlls to the linux system and build the meterpreter in metasploit-framework we need to run `buildAndCopyMeterpreter.sh` or `~/Projects/bachelor/buildAndCopyMeterpreter_remote_debugging.sh`

 `/home/timo/.gem/ruby/2.6.0/gems/ruby-debug-ide-0.7.0.beta7/bin/rdebug-ide --host 127.0.0.1 --port 1234 -- ~/Tools/bachelor/metasploit-framework/msfconsole`